Codecademy/docs/README.md

 Before contributing, please read through the files in [/documentation](https://github.com/Codecademy/codepedia-content/tree/main/documentation).
 There you'll find a write-up of our standards for content and style, as well as templates for creating your entries.
 Next, check out what entries need to be created in [the assignment sheet](https://docs.google.com/spreadsheets/d/1e31MNRVTo5VijcuPFjqWymw8_A1BbShGEW_LuCqXZZA/edit#gid=0) and put your name next to one.

 ## How do I contribute?

+Contributing is as simple as:

+1. Forking this repo.
+2. Editing your fork.
-Contributing is as simple as forking this repo, editing your fork, and then making a pull request to merge your fork with this repo!
+3. Making a pull request to merge your fork with this repo.

 If you haven't gone through this workflow before, you can check out [this YouTube video](https://www.youtube.com/watch?v=rgbCcBNZcdQ) to learn about how to make a pull request from a fork using Git.
 Alternatively, if you'd prefer to keep things to the GitHub UI for now, you can follow the instructions in that video up to 1:18 to fork this repo.
 After that, you can create your entry in your fork using the UI and then make a pull request by pressing this handy button:<br>

 <img src="https://github.com/Codecademy/codepedia-content/blob/main/media-file-hosting/pull-request-ui.png" alt="Code block with Codebyte tags" width="800"/>